stefkiourk/comicdose/README.md

 ### Todo

 * Latest?
 Random?
 Both?
-Aaaah
+Some comics offer an endpoint to pull a random one
 * Alright alright it (kind of) works.
 Refactor now
 * Add more comics?
 Plug n' play with minimum customization to the regex / logic?
 * Missing comics / numbers in URL numbering logic?